 - A) Slide the first 206 module into the leftmost slot of the primary carrier.
 (The system will not work if a 206 module is not installed in this slot.)
 Also, you must install 206EC and/or 400EC modules for any lines with Caller ID service. - B) Going from left to right, install 206 modules first, then any 400 (or 200) modules.
 The 400 modules should always be to the right of all 206 modules, so the extensions will be numbered consecutively.
 Hold down the locking tab and align the dovetail guides on the sides of the module with the guides on any previously inserted modules.
 Do not force the module.
-If it does not insert easily, remove the module, clear any obstruction, and reinsert it.

-- B) Route both ends of the cable through the hooks on the fronts of the modules.
-The colored plastic filters on the expansion cable should rest just below the hooks. - 5 A) To power down the system, pull out the main circuit breakers on both carriers. - On a PARTNER II 220V system, move the on/off switch to the "off" position ("O"). - B) Attach one end of a #12 AWG or #14 AWG solid copper wire to the ground screw on the primary processor module.
-Note that the length of the wire must not exceed 25 feet (7.6 meters). - C) Route the wire through the hook on the front of the module, then push it through the space below the module and out through the back. - D) Attach the other end of the wire to an approved earth ground, such as building steel or a cold water pipe. - 6 A) Press the AC power cord firmly into the power jack on the top right side of the primary carrier's backplane until it locks into place. - B) Plug the other end of the power cord into a properly grounded three-prong wall outlet not controlled by a switch. - C) Repeat Steps 6A and 6B for the expansion carrier, plugging its cord into the same wall outlet as the primary carrier's cord.
+If it does not insert easily, remove the module, clear any obstruction, and reinsert it. - 4 A) If you have installed both carriers, plug the ends of the expansion cable into the two processor modules and tighten the screws. - B) Route both ends of the cable through the hooks on the fronts of the modules.
+The colored plastic filters on the expansion cable should rest just below the hooks. - A) To power down the system, pull out the main circuit breakers on both carriers or move the on/off switch to the "off" position ("O"), depending upon which hardware configuration you have. - B) Attach one end of a #12 AWG or #14 AWG solid copper wire to the grounding screw on the primary processor module.
+Note that the length of the wire must not exceed 25 feet (7.6 meters). - C) Route the wire through the hook on the front of the module, then push it through the space below the module and out through the back. - D) Attach the other end of the wire to an approved earth ground, such as building steel or a cold water pipe. - E) If you have installed both carriers, repeat Steps 5B-5D for the expansion processor module. - A) Press the AC power cord firmly into the power jack on the top right side of the primary carrier's backplane until it locks into place. - B) Plug the other end of the power cord into a properly grounded three-prong wall outlet not controlled by a switch.

-- D) To power up the control unit, push in the main circuit breaker on the expansion carrier first, and then push in the main circuit breaker on the primary carrier. - On a PARTNER II 220V system, move the on/off switch to the "on" position ("I"). - 7 Check all green lights on the fronts of the modules.
-If all lights are lit, you can go to the next section; otherwise: - A) If a single light is out, power down the control unit, reseat the module, then power up the control unit. - If multiple lights are out, power down the control unit, reseat the leftmost module that has a light out, then power up the control unit. - B) If the lights are still out, call for support as instructed on the inside front cover.
+- C) Repeat Steps 6A and 6B for the expansion carrier, plugging its cord into the same wall outlet as the primary carrier's cord. - D) To power up the control unit, push in the main circuit breaker on the expansion carrier first, and then push in the main circuit breaker on the primary carrier, or move the on/off switch to the "on" position ("I"). - 7 Check all green lights on the fronts of the modules.
+If all lights are lit, you can go to the next section; otherwise: - If a single light is out, power down the control unit, reseat the module, then power up the control unit. - If multiple lights are out, power down the control unit, reseat the leftmost module that has a light out, then power up the control unit. - B) If the lights are still out, call for support as instructed on the inside front cover.